yegor256/blog/_drafts/static.md

 Does it look better now?
 We're not there yet, but now our test methods are perfectly isolated.
-If I want to change one of them, I'm not going to affect others, because I pass all configuration parameters to a private static utility (!) method `folder()`.
+If I want to change one of them, I'm not going to affect the others because I pass all configuration parameters to a private static utility (!) method `folder()`.

 A utility method, huh?
 Yes,